 Module 8: Proofreading In Practice: Style

-Module 15: Finding Work And The Final AssignmentDrum roll, please!
+Module 13: Finding Work And The Final AssignmentDrum roll, please!
 It’s time to show off what you have learned!
-In this final part of the course, you'll learn about how to find work as a freelance proofreader.
-We'll guide you through top revision areas and provide you with a practice mock assignment.
-Then you’ll take two proofreading tests and a formatting test, on which you’ll receive detailed tutor feedback.
-If you score 80% or above, you will be offered the opportunity to undertake a trial as a freelance proofreader with Proofed.
+In this final part of the course, you'll discover how to find work as a freelance proofreader.
+We'll also guide you through top review areas and give you a practice mock assignment.
+Then you’ll take two proofreading tests, which we’ll provide detailed tutor feedback on.
+If you score 80% or above on this and the final assignment in Becoming An Editor, we’ll offer you the opportunity to undertake a paid trial as a freelance proofreader and editor with Proofed.